amyheather/programming_notes/simulation/simpy.md

 3. Create **entity generator to demand the nurse resource with a higher priority than any patient every 2 hours** (i.e. use a **negative** value), which will freeze the nurse with them for 15 minutes (but this means the nurse will complete the current patient and won’t walk out midway through)
 4. Set up the new generator running in the run method of the Model class [[source]](https://hsma-programme.github.io/hsma6_des_book/modelling_resource_unavailability.html)

-## Reproducibility

-You could set one seed per run.
-We then do 100 runs.
-Then we repeat that again.
-We want the results to be the same - and they are, yay!

-Now we do a scenario where we **change the number of nurses**.
-We expect this to:
-* **Change the queues** for nurses and doctors - yes 🙂
-* Number of **arrivals remain unchanged** - **no**! 🙁

-This is because all the methods are using one seed.
-The order that the random numbers are generated in matters.
-As the order of events changes (e.g. as have more nurses, they can see more patients quicker, changing the order that subsequent events happen).

-Hence, a robust way to do this is to **set seeds for each type of event that we are generating random numbers for**.
-This means that each event has a separate random number stream for each part of process (e.g. for the inter-arrival times, for the consult times, for our probabilities when branching). [[source]](https://hsma-programme.github.io/hsma6_des_book/reproducibility.html)

 ## Sampling from distributions

 [Sim-tools](https://github.com/TomMonks/sim-tools) contains a bunch of functions you can use.
 This are set up to have individual seeds, to esaily enable reproducibility.